LED Indoor Swimming Pool Lighting Fixtures

 LED Lights For Natatoriums

 The first comment people make when they enter an indoor pool isn't always "The lighting is fantastic!"
 But this does not mean that lighting is not an important factor.
-Even though it plays a secondary role in the overall functionality of a pool, it has a great impact on the safety, function and aesthetic appeal.
+Even though it plays a secondary role in the functionality of a pool, it has a great impact on the safety, function and aesthetic appeal.

 Natatorium Lighting: Challenges and Solutions